 Today’s cargo thieves evolved into big international crime syndicates.
-These candidates, whether operating locally or internationally, are technologically intelligent and have an arsenal of modern and sophisticated strategies.
-This alarming fact calls for an ever-growing set of security measures and advanced tech to counter various kinds of threats to the fleet and company assets.
+Whether operating locally or internationally, these candidates are technologically intelligent and have an arsenal of modern and sophisticated strategies.
+This alarming fact calls for an ever-growing set of security measures and advanced tech to counter various threats to the fleet and company assets.

 How Cargo Theft Affected The Country

 Cargo theft appears as the costliest crime in America.
-They are not limited to targeting high ticket prices such as electronics and jewelry.
-The food and beverage industry is the most affected and had the biggest loss in the United States.
+They are not limited to target high ticket prices such as electronics and jewelry.
+The food and beverage industry is the most affected and had the most significant loss in the United States.

 In 2015, thieves enjoyed a successful heist after they cleared a cargo truck carrying around 15,000 kilograms of candy worth $200,000.
-This occurrence later came to be known as Ontario’s Candy.
 It might seem odd, but sweets and other similar commodities are easy to dispose of in exchange for money.

 The most common commodities that are more likely to get stolen are alcohol, tobacco, pharmaceuticals, clothing, and footwear.
 Most of these usually end up in flea markets and online consignment stores.

 Companies have been developing various ways to prevent and deter cargo theft.
-One of the most effective ways is to establish a working dispatch tracking system.
+It is to establish a working dispatch tracking system.
 There are many suitable tools these days for GPS tracking that helps determine a stolen cargo’s location.

 Each dispatch tracking system varies in many ways depending on the needs of the client.
 Dispatch tracking systems are customizable in consideration of the client’s budget and requirements.
 Aside from fulfilling their primary function, which is to trace assets, dispatch tracking systems offer a wide range of features.